Giladr11/OS_PROJECT/README.md

 # OS_PROJECT

 ## Overview
-This project involves implementing a two-stage bootloader and a kernel from scratch, Aiming to Develop a Fully Functional Operating System.
+This project involves implementing a two-stage bootloader and a kernel from scratch, Aiming to Develop a Fully Functional 32 BITS Operating System.

 ## PART 1: Implementing a Two-Stage Bootloader